Your basket is currently empty!

 There is only a limited selection of rootstocks for plum trees, listed in order of size, smallest first.

-Pixy Is by far the most popular tree and the most satisfactory for garden use.
+Pixy is by far the most popular tree and the most satisfactory for garden use.
 It is moderately dwarfing to semi vigorous and fairly adaptable in it’s size.
 It can be kept to just 190-200cm’s in height, or allowed to grow a bit more than that.
 Space 180cm’s apart.
 Suitable for growing in 20-24” containers, or as an intensive orchard or smaller grassy area.
 Heavy crops can be achieved.
 Pixy is ideal for small bush trees or cordon, column and stepover training.
 Generally more precocious than St Julien.

-St Julien A Is a much more vigorous tree and ideal for a traditional orchard setting or the larger garden or paddock etc. Once established it’s yields will be greater than Pixy.
+St Julien A is a much more vigorous tree and ideal for a traditional orchard setting or the larger garden or paddock etc. Once established it’s yields will be greater than Pixy.
 St Julien A will mature into a tree of 360cm’s or more in height and perhaps a little less in width.
 It is used for larger bush tree, half standard and fan trained applications.

-Brompton & Myrobalam stocks Super-vigorous, hardy trees suitable for poorer soil and very large area’s.
+Brompton & Myrobalam stocks super-vigorous, hardy trees suitable for poorer soil and very large area’s.
 Seldom recommended these days as the fruit is very difficult to pick as it is largely out of reach without a tall ladder.

 Good varieties of Plum